sleepymalc/Travel-the-Same-Path/README.md

 python 05_evaluate.py -n <tsp_size> -g <GPU id> -l <imitation size>
 ```

 where `-n`, `-g` are the same flag as we saw, and `-l` is to specify which model we want to evaluate.
-For example, if one wants to evaluate the model which is only trained by imitation learning on `<im_tsp_size>`, then the argument of `-l` should be `<im_tsp_size>` namely the size of tsp instances the model you want to load is trained on.
+For example, if we want to evaluate the model which is only trained by imitation learning on `<im_tsp_size>`, then the argument of `-l` should be `<im_tsp_size>` namely the size of tsp instances the model you want to load is trained on.

 ## Note